 Many people who work in the sales industry know what the term ‘cold calling’ means.
 What many people don’t know is that mastering cold calling techniques is a stepping stone to success.
 While there is no magic formula that will make every cold call a successful sale, there are many factors you can consider and prepare for that will ensure a higher percentage of cold calls that turn into sales calls.

 Think about what you’re selling, the product or service that you are offering to the consumer, and think about why people would want to purchase these items.
-Think about why you would purchase the product yourself and use those thoughts when speaking to the potential customers.
+Consider why you would purchase the product yourself and use those thoughts when speaking to potential customers.

 Be honest and don’t say anything that is not true or that you don’t know is factual.
 Cold calling should be a straightforward, honest, and open exchange between you, the caller, and your customer.

-As a beginner, you need to make sure you are in the right mind set to be making cold calls.
+As a beginner, you need to make sure you are in the right mindset to be making cold calls.
 Think about how empowering and strong you are with the knowledge and purpose that drives you.
 Cold calling techniques that are mastered can be applied to many aspects of life.
 Don’t think about how much you hate doing cold calls.

-Encourage them to talk to you about their wants and needs and actively engage them in discussions that can lead into how the product or service can help them achieve their desired results.
+Encourage them to talk to you about their wants and needs and actively engage them in discussions that can lead to how the product or service can help them achieve their desired results.
 If your customer asks questions about the product and you don’t know the answer or you lie, their trust in you and the company drops dramatically and your contact is immediately unsuccessful.

 When practicing cold calling techniques, remember to speak clearly and slowly so the customer can understand every word.
 Ask questions and listen to their responses.
 Try to remain neutral while educating the customer on the benefits of the product or service you are offering.
 Remember that you are building skills that can last a lifetime.
-If you practice and concentrate, you can be a successful cold caller in no time.
+If you practice and concentrate, you can be a successful cold caller in no time!